Penrith, Cumbria: Roman period

 Penrith itself was not established by the Romans, but they recognised the strategic importance of the place, especially near the confluence of the rivers Eamont and Lowther, where the Roman road crossing the Pennines (the present A66) came through.
 In doing so, they built the fort at Brougham (Brocavum) along with another road (the present A6) going north over Beacon Hill to the large fort at Plumpton (Voreda) – and from there northwards to Carlisle (Luguvallium).
 Brocavum may also have been built in order to have a military presence close to the centre of the Carvetti.

 The Roman fort of Voreda occupied the site now known as Old Penrith, five miles north of the town.
 The 18th-century antiquarian and vicar of Penrith, Dr.Hugh Todd, speculated that the Ala I Petriana may have been stationed there, giving its name to the subsequent town, but see the "Toponymy" section above.

 The Roman road from Manchester to Carlisle ran through the area.
 Excavations before an extension to Penrith Cemetery showed the road had survived better at the edges of the field.
 The cobble and gravel surfaces seemed to have been ploughed out at the centre.
 The road was constructed by excavating a wide, shallow trench below subsoil level.
 Large cobbles were probably obtained nearby, as they did not appear frequently in the subsoil in the excavated area.
 They were added to the excavated subsoil dumped back into the cut to form a stable foundation, canted at the centre of the road.

-Both the forts near the future Penrith would have had a vicus, an ad-hoc civilian settlement nearby, where farmers supplying food to the forts, and traders and others supplying goods and services lived and died.
+The two forts close to where Penrith is today would have had a vicus, an ad-hoc civilian settlement nearby, where farmers supplying food to the forts, and traders and others supplying goods and services lived and died.
 There is evidence of continuous settlement throughout the Roman period and into the post-Roman era.

-History

-Penrith's history has been defined primarily by its strategic position on vital north–south and east–west communications routes.
-This was especially important in its early history, when Anglo-Scottish relations were fraught.
-Furthermore, Penrith was a Crown possession in its early phase, though often granted to favoured noble families.
-It did not become a chartered borough or a municipal corporation and had no representation in Parliament.
-It also gained growth from its proximity to the Inglewood Forest and to the fertile Eden valley, and largely depended upon agriculture, especially cattle rearing and droving.